Sule's contract, Tolisso out and how Bayern's January transfer window could look

 A deep squad is needed to compete in the Champions League and European success is what Julian Nagelsmann's first season in charge will be judged on.

-Will Nagelsmann be given more firepower at Bayern this winter, or will the club's bosses hope he can conquer Europe with the players already under his tutelage?
+So, will he be given more firepower this winter, or will the club's bosses hope he can conquer Europe with the players already under his tutelage?

 Editors' Picks